 Just as Robin looks away, he hears a scream.
 Upon turning around, he sees the Dollmaker having his heart literally ripped out by a cloaked assassin.
 Shortly after the murderous figure slips back into the shadows, Batman catches up and mistakenly thinks that Robin was the one who killed Anton.
 Damian says that he wanted to mutilate their foe, but didn’t.
 With the state troopers bearing down, Robin takes his leave while Batman discovers a feather underneath the newly-deceased Dollmaker.

-Following the title card, we cut to Wayne Manor where Bruce is having a dinner date with a woman named Samantha Vanaver (voiced by Grey Griffin).
+Following the title card, we cut to Wayne Manor where Bruce is having a dinner date with a woman named Samantha Vanaver (voiced by Grey DeLisle-Griffin).
 During their conversation, it turns out that they’ve been dating for the past three months.
 Upon the conclusion of their supper, Bruce decides to show her something that he’s working on.

 Upon entering the family library, he shows Samantha his most ambiguous project yet.
 Combining a model of Gotham with some holographic lights, Bruce plans on using his fortune to help the city become a better place for all.
 This impresses Samantha, especially since both of their families have spent generation upon generation within the confines of the city limits and have each looked towards a brighter Gotham.